-Each ceremony will be preceded by a procession from the University campus through the Lincoln township to the Lincoln Event Centre.
+Each ceremony will be preceded by a procession from the Arts Centre to the Christchurch Town Hall.

-In the event of wet weather, there will be no procession and all graduands should go directly to the Lincoln Event Centre.
+In the event of wet weather, there will be no procession and all graduands should go directly to the Christchurch Town Hall.

-If there is no procession due to wet weather graduates should be at the Event Centre by:
+If there is no procession due to wet weather graduates should be at the Town Hall by:

 During the ceremony

 Each graduation ceremony is between one and a half and two hours in duration.

 The ceremony will begin with a fanfare.
 The academic procession will enter the stadium led by the Esquire Bedel who carries the University mace.

 The Chancellor, Vice-Chancellor, Council members and academic staff make up the academic procession, all wearing academic regalia.

 All those graduating rise and remain standing until the mace is in place and the Chancellor gives the signal to sit.

 As they stand, all those graduating remove their trenchers or bonnets and should not replace them until their award has been conferred.